Childcare support for children with special educational needs and disabilities (SEND)

 Special educational provision

 The early years setting will give special educational provision to children with SEND.
-This is the same as the provision given to all children.
 The setting will discuss this with you as a parent or carer and work out the best way to offer support.

-If a child has special educational provision, the setting considers them in need of SEN Support.
+If a child has a special educational need, the setting considers them in need of SEN Support.